THE G.L. MELLIN TOURNAMENT

 With the agreement of West Hill, players representing Schools in the Salver may practice on Wednesday after the Burles and Millard competitions have finished.
 Practice rounds are available after 3pm at a Member’s guest rate.
 Players should confirm with the Secretary’s office or the Pro’s shop on arrival.

 The tee times, particularly on the Thursday, are very tight.
 It is imperative that players are on the tee in good time to start their respective matches.
+Once an individual pairs match is finished, players should not continue playing out the round.
 Player’s co-operation on this matter, and the avoidance of slow play, will be appreciated by all.

 The Mellin Committee